MarcArmy2003/veteran-analytics/src/README.md

 - `/gpt-actions/`: Custom GPT action definitions and OpenAPI specs
 - `/data-loaders/`: Scripts or logic to ingest and prepare structured datasets

-Utility scripts and helper tools live in the repository's top-level `/scripts/` directory.
+- `../scripts/`: Utility helper scripts stored at the repository root

 Each subfolder includes its own README and version-controlled content.